 Ever think that menstrual cramps are just a fact of life?
 That every woman has them?
 And even if they don’t, that you are just one of the unlucky ones?
 I call BS!

 Cramps are actually a symptom of an underlying problem.
 They can be cured (more or less – and may be especially problematic for women with endometriosis.
 Go here for more on that).
 The only thing that is required to do so is to look at the underlying causes.
 Once those are taken care of, the cramps almost always go away, or at least are eased considerably.

 My bestselling book on women’s health, Sexy By Nature, is another great resource for curing menstrual cramps with a healthy, paleo diet.

 An important side note before getting started is that the same problems that cause cramping are the ones that cause a heavy menstrual flow.
-Managing to cure one almost definitely cures the other (presuming that what is being handled is primary dysmenorrhea, not a form of secondary dysmenorrhea caused by an underlying physiological abnormality).
-This would be helpful for a lot of women.
+Managing to cure one very often cures the other.
+This is helpful for a lot of women.
 Heavy blood flow reduces iron levels and can make women weak, woozy, and anemic.
 What’s worse, a heavy period is arguably the biggest pain in the ass on the planet.